 It’s the simplest thing ever but so very awesome.
 There’s charred corn, crumbled, salty queso fresco, red onion, jalapeño and lots of lime.
 Oh and cilantro, too.

 The summer squash is cut into batons and dipped in a panko mixture.
 I pan-fried these in less than an inch of oil, but alternatively you can bake them.
 There are two cooking methods directed below depending on which way you wanted to go.
 Think of it like choose your own adventure, taco-style.

 Happy Monday.
 I like you.

-Fried Summer Squash Tacos with Charred Corn Salsa
+Fried Summer Squash Tacos with a Charred Corn Salsa

 Charred Corn Salsa:

 - 1 ear of yellow or white corn

 - 1/4 cup diced summer squash

 - 2 limes

 - Salt and Pepper